esynr3z/corsair/README.md

 Check the [Configuration file](https://corsair.readthedocs.io/en/latest/config.html) page to get more details about `csrconfig` and the [Introduction](https://corsair.readthedocs.io/en/latest/introduction.html) page to get general information about workflow.

-`csrconfig` for corsair is as like as `Makefile` for make, or `CMakeLists.txt` for cmake.
-It acts like build script and it works in the similar way, just run in the directory with `csrconfig` file:
+`csrconfig` also acts like a build script for corsair, so just run in the directory with `csrconfig` file:

 ```sh
 corsair